LeArchitect/TI-CC2650-Game/README.md

-## Main Contributors of this fork.

-Sami Rapakko, Lauri Haverinen, Emre Arkan and Vesa Similä.

 ## Main Contributors and creators of the basecode of Main, calibration, functions and graphics.

 Sami Rapakko and Elina Heikkinen if not specified other wise.